Low-energy scattering of the $J/\psi \pi$ and $J/\psi K$ system: Low Energy Scattering of

-where, in our convention, a negative sign indicates an attractive interaction that is too weak to support a bound state.
-The strong suppression of the $J/\psi\pi$ scattering length reflects the combined effects of chiral and OZI suppressions, whereas the larger magnitude of $a_{J/\psi K}$ arises from the larger kaon mass compared to the pion mass, i.e., the more significant explicit chiral symmetry breaking due to the strange quark mass.
+In our sign convention, a negative scattering length indicates that the $S$-wave $J/\psi\pi$ interaction is attractive while the attraction has not yet reached the critical strength needed to produce a bound state.
+The strong suppression of $a_{J/\psi\pi}$ reflects the combined effects of chiral and OZI suppressions, whereas the larger magnitude of $a_{J/\psi K}$ arises from the larger kaon mass and thus the stronger explicit chiral symmetry breaking associated with the strange quark mass.
+The seemingly large value of $r_{J/\psi\pi}$ mainly reflects the extremely small threshold amplitude, which enhances the derivative of $1/{\cal M}_{J/\psi\pi,0}(t)$ in Eq.~\eqref{eq:effRan}.
+Indeed, the relative size of the effective-range correction with respect to the leading scattering-length term scales as $|a_{J/\psi{\cal P}}r_{J/\psi{\cal P}}|q^2(t)/2$, so the very small value of $|a_{J/\psi\pi}|$ suppresses this correction near threshold.
+The large positive value of $r_{J/\psi\pi}$ is not in conflict with the Wigner bound; see, e.g., Ref.~\cite{Matuschek:2020gqe}.
+For an interaction with finite range $R$, the threshold form of the Wigner bound in our effective-range convention gives

+Because $|a_{J/\psi\pi}|$ is extremely small, this upper bound becomes very weak due to the $R^3/a_{J/\psi\pi}^2$ term.
+Therefore, the numerically large $r_{J/\psi\pi}$, if one takes a value towards the upper bound in Eq.~\eqref{eq:ineq}, should not be interpreted as evidence for a near-threshold pole.
+By contrast, the kaon channel shows a more natural effective-range scale of hadronic size.